scalabli/quo/docs/testing.rst

-Testing Click Applications
+Testing Quo Applications
 ==========================

-.. currentmodule:: click.testing
+.. currentmodule:: quo.testing

-For basic testing, Click provides the :mod:`click.testing` module which provides test functionality that helps you invoke command line applications and check their behavior.
+For basic testing, Quo provides the :mod:`quo.testing` module which provides test functionality that helps you invoke command line applications and check their behavior.